jpsantosss/java-gui-clients/README.md

 # 👥 Java GUI Clients

-Java GUI Clients é um aplicativo desktop desenvolvido em Java, utilizando Swing para a interface gráfica.
-O projeto tem como objetivo gerenciar informações de clientes, permitindo CRUD (Create, Read, Update, Delete) completo através de uma interface amigável.
+Java GUI Clients is a desktop application developed in Java, using Swing for the graphical interface.
+The project aims to manage client information, allowing full CRUD (Create, Read, Update, Delete) operations through a user-friendly interface.

-## 📱 Demonstração
+## 📱 Demonstration

 ![image](https://github.com/jpsantosss/GUI_trabalho/assets/125620461/19ffa8a6-9c41-47e1-9fd5-b19835b787da)

 ---

-## 🚀 Funcionalidades
+## 🚀 Features

-- Adicionar novos clientes
+- Add new clients
-- Visualizar lista de clientes
+- View client list
-- Editar informações de clientes
+- Edit client information
-- Remover clientes
+- Remove clients
-- Busca por nome ou ID
+- Search by name or ID

 ---

-## 🛠️ Tecnologias Utilizadas
+## 🛠️ Technologies Used

 - **Java** 17
-- **Swing** para interface gráfica
+- **Swing** for the graphical interface

 ---

-Projeto desenvolvido para um trabalho acadêmico.
+Project developed for an academic assignment.